Passive income was a foreign concept to me just a short time ago. And physician side gigs? Why in the world would physicians want or need side gigs?

 It’s true that side gigs may initially require a good amount of sweat equity

-In fact, just this past weekend, my wife and I spent all Saturday painting our new rental property.
+In fact, my wife and I spent all day one Saturday painting one of our rental properties.
 I don’t mind doing that because I know that this property will pay me cash flow and build equity for the rest of my life.
 One active weekend is worth a lifetime of passive income and financial freedom.

 In fact, passive income is really a misnomer.
 Nothing is completely passive.
 What you are looking to do is weaken the connection between your time and your money.
 You are used to trading your time for money.
 By creating “passive” income, your money makes more money that you trade for your time.